JiarongGu/redux-sink/examples/sink-store-configuration.md

 ### Use of SinkFactory.createStore

-simple createStore will not include trigger, effect trace, preloaded state
+simple createStore will not include a trigger, effect trace, preloaded state

 ```javascript
 const store = SinkFactory.createStore();
 ```

-but the store can be configured by those through creation
+but the store can be configured by those through the creation

 ```javascript
 const store = SinkFactory.createStore({